- Home

 Note: If you qualify for the McCloud Remedy, the pension you built up from 1st April 2014 to 31st March 2022 will be based on the better of the CARE scheme pension or the final salary 60th pension as explained below.

 Before the April 2014 CARE scheme, LGPS was a final salary pension scheme.
-This means that you will receive a fraction of your final pensionable salary as your annual pension for each day you were a member before 31st March 2014.
-At retirement, you will have an option to turn some of this pension into a one-off tax-free lump sum.
+This means that you will receive a fraction of your final pensionable salary as your annual pension for each day you were a member before 31st March 2014, and an automatic tax-free lump sum for each day you were a member before 31st March 2008.

 If you were in the LGPS before 1st April 2008, this means that you will automatically receive a tax-free lump sum at retirement as well.